 Dr. Paguio has received specialized training in the field of endodontics.
-He truly cares about relieving his patients’ pain and helping them get back to smiling comfortably again.
+He truly cares about relieving patients’ pain and helping them get back to smiling comfortably.
+Whether you need a root canal in Denver or have experienced a traumatic dental injury, our endodontic treatments can help save your natural smile.

 Diagnosis

-Your treatment plan is tailored to your needs.
-Because of this, Arvada endodontist Dr. Paguio always spends the first part of your initial appointment diagnosing your pain or evaluating your general dentist’s diagnosis.
-Once Dr. Paguio has determined the best course of action for addressing your pain, he will walk you through the procedure, step-by-step, and discuss your sedation options with you.
+In order to understand the root of your pain, our Arvada and Denver endodontist, Dr. Paguio, spends the first part of your initial appointment diagnosing your pain or evaluating your general dentist’s diagnosis.
+After evaluation, Dr. Paguio will determine the best course of action for addressing your pain.
+He’ll walk you through the procedure step-by-step and discuss your sedation options with you.

 Root Canal

-A root canal is a simple way to eliminate infection from a tooth and save your natural tooth.
-If you are experiencing severe pain, or if your general dentist has recommended a root canal, Art of Endodontics can help you.
+A root canal can eliminate the infection from a tooth and save your natural tooth.
+If you are experiencing severe pain or your general dentist has recommended a root canal, our team at Art of Endodontics can provide you with a root canal in Denver.

-A root canal involves removing infected pulp from inside the tooth.
-The pulp is a collection of nerves and blood vessels that build the tooth during childhood, but is mostly a way for your adult tooth to monitor for cracks and cavities.
-Infection can be caused by a variety of things, including decay, trauma, cracks, and more.
-Repeated dental procedures can also cause infection.
-If required, Dr. Paguio will use a retrieval process to remove any amalgam from previous fillings or other dental work that may have made its way into the tooth’s root canal system.
+During a root canal, the infected pulp inside the tooth is removed.
+The pulp is a collection of nerves and blood vessels that build a tooth during childhood, but it is mostly a way for your adult tooth to monitor for cracks and cavities.
+Infection can be caused by various things, including decay, trauma, cracks, and more.
+Even repeat dental procedures can cause infection.
+If required, Dr. Paguio will use a retrieval process to remove any amalgam from previous fillings or dental work that may have made its way into the tooth’s root canal system.

-Once the pulp is removed, the root canals of the tooth are cleaned and the inside of the tooth is sealed.
-A temporary crown is then placed, and you should visit your general dentist within two to four weeks for the placement of a permanent crown.
+Once the infected pulp is removed, the tooth’s root canals are cleaned, and the tooth is sealed.
+A temporary crown is then placed, and a visit to your general dentist within two to four weeks for a permanent crown should occur.
+During the Denver endodontics procedure, a local anesthetic is used to relieve any discomfort that may be felt during the process.
+Our Denver endodontics team can use a stronger sedation method if you are more prone to dental anxiety.

 Endodontic Retreatment